To main content To navigation

 About

-Surveys provide key information regarding attitudes and behaviors of the general population as well as in specific subgroups.
-Reliable and valid survey data relies, amongst others, on a high quality questionnaire using state of the art question wording and appropriate visual design.
-While the literature concerning the basic principles of designing a good questionnaire provides a decent body of knowledge, some more advanced issues are often less accessible (like split questionnaire design, dependent interviewing, questionnaire design for mixed-mode surveys).
-In addition, in the field of questionnaire design several innovations have surfaced in the past decades, some of which originated from new devices and survey modes used for data collection (e.g. the specifics of questionnaires for mobile devices) while others were invented in reaction to specific challenges occurring when respondents answer survey questions (e.g. interactive features in questionnaires, using chatbots, ECAs, smart speakers and audio, delegation features, item/person count techniques for sensitive questions).
+Surveys provide key information regarding attitudes, behaviors, and facts of the general population as well as specific subgroups.
+Reliable and valid survey data rely, among others, on a high-quality questionnaire that incorporates state-of-the-art question wording, question types, and appropriate visual design.
+While the literature concerning the basic principles of designing a high-quality questionnaire offers a decent body of knowledge, some more advanced issues (e.g., split questionnaire design, dependent interviewing, and questionnaire design for mixed-mode surveys) are often less accessible.
+In addition, in recent decades, several innovations in the field of questionnaire design have emerged, some of which originated from new devices and survey modes used for data collection (e.g., the specifics of questionnaires for mobile devices), while others were invented in reaction to specific challenges occurring when respondents answer survey questions (e.g., interactive features in web questionnaires, chatbots or ECAs, smart speakers or voice responses, delegation features, item count techniques, or other question types for sensitive issues).

-Based on these studies the course aims to expand the participants' professional reasoning when designing survey questionnaires and their ability to apply advanced and innovative features when designing survey questions and questionnaires.
-Participants will have the opportunity to implement some of the issues covered in the course to topical survey questions during practical sessions and by means of assignments.
+Through these studies, the course aims to enhance your professional reasoning when designing survey questionnaires and your ability to apply advanced and innovative features when designing survey questions and questionnaires.
+You will have the opportunity to apply the topics covered in the course to topical survey questions during practical sessions and by means of assignments.

-The examples discussed in the course will mainly be taken from surveys of individuals and households; business surveys will not be covered.
-The course is not restricted to a specific survey mode; examples will be taken from face-to-face surveys, telephone surveys, web surveys, and mail surveys.
-Coverage issues, sampling, weighting, nonresponse, and other aspects of survey design will not be covered.
+The examples discussed in the course will be taken from surveys of individuals and households; business surveys will not be covered.
+The course will not be restricted to a specific survey mode; examples will be taken from face-to-face, telephone, web, and mail surveys.
+Coverage issues, sampling, weighting, nonresponse, and other aspects of survey design will not be covered

 Course leader